Keyfactor/azurekeyvault-orchestrator/README.md

 - **Store Path**: This is the Azure Resource Identifier for the Keyvault.
 Copied from Azure, or created a new Keyvault (see below).
 - **VaultName**: This is the name of the new or existing Azure Keyvault.
 - **ResourceGroupName**: The name of the Azure Resource Group that contains the Keyvault.
+- **SKU Type**: This field is only used when creating new vaults in Azure.
+Select any value, or leave blank.
+- **Vault Region**: This field is also only used when creating new vaults.
+Select any value.

 If the vault already exists in azure:
 The store path can be found by navigating to the existing Keyvault resource in Azure and clicking "Properties" in the left menu.